samerlahoud/tutorial-lpwan-iot/ICT-18/review-soa.md

 - Data Recovery through Application Layer Coding for LoRaWAN
 - Integration of LoRaWAN and 4G/5G for the Industrial Internet of Things
 - Distributed Learning for Low Latency Machine Type Communication in a Massive Internet of Things
+- Improving Reliability and Scalability of LoRaWANs Through Lightweight Scheduling